 Assessment and the English Language Learning Progressions (ELLP)

-As well as classroom assessment tools, teachers use the ELLP's to assess where ESOL students sit in relation to the National Standards.
+As well as classroom assessment tools, teachers use the ELLP's to assess where ESOL students sit in relation to the New Zealand Curriculum levels.
 These progressions provide information on progress and achievement that have been specifically designed for ESOL students.

-- All ESOL students will receive a National Standards Report and an ELLP report twice a year.
+- All ESOL students will receive a Progress Report and an ELLP report twice a year.

 Curriculum Levels Explained

 What Are Curriculum Levels?

 There are 8 levels in the New Zealand Curriculum (NZC) and stretch from Year 1 through to Year 13.
 Each level represents a learning stage in each learning area or subject taught.

 For example, most Year 1 to 8 students will be learning between curriculum levels 1 to 4.
 Your child may be at a different level for different learning areas because they may be working at curriculum level 2 in maths and level 3 in writing.
 Once your child has gained most of the skills, knowledge and understanding of each stage they will progress to the next level.